costajob/ruby-app-servers/README.md

 ### Real World
 In real world topics such as as *code optimization* and *organization* are far more important than concurrency paradigms.
 Removing the cache and augmenting the number of primes number to compute esponentially descrese throughput.
-In this regard an expressive language allows to keep codebase more extensible: try to keep state in pure functional languages and you know what i mean.
+In this regard Ruby proves to be expressive and extensible, a severe tradeoff to consider when opting for stateless, highly concurrent functional languages.